 1986-1989 b c

 1989-1991 b n

 1998-2000 b c

 The genteel county town of Perth is a far cry from the grim industrial communities of central Scotland where association football first took hold.
-Nevertheless, in 1884 members of a local cricket club decided to play football during the winter months, wearing black and white jerseys, the colours of the club.
+Nevertheless, in 1884 members of a local cricket club decided to play football during the winter months.
+The cricket club's colours were black and white and it is assumed the team started out wearing their cricket whites and club ties.
 The following year they formally constituted St Johnstone FC, derived from Perth’s colloquial name of “St John’s Toun,” registering their colours with the Scottish FA as maroon and white.
 A piece of land was leased and became known as the Recreation Ground, the club’s base until 1924 when they built Muirton Park, their home for the next 65 years.

 In 1891, the Saints joined the Northern League where they remained for three seasons.
 Over the next 20 years they had spells in the old Central League and Central Combination as well until 1912 when they were elected to Scottish Division Two when that division was expanded.
 In 1915 the Second Division was suspended and two regional competitions were set up.
 St Johnstone, however, suspended operations until 1919 when they joined the Eastern League.
 The following season St Johnstone joined the rebel Central League, a competition whose rules allowed members to pay higher wages than those available in the Scottish Football League.
 A number of top players defected to the rebel clubs who proved so successful that in 1921, it was incorporated into the SFL as the new Second Division.

 In 1924, St Johnstone were promoted to the First Division where they played until the outbreak of war in 1939, (apart from a spell back in the Second Division 1930-32) generally finishing respectably in the top half of the table.
 A crest was worn in the promotion winning 1923-24 season but we have not been able to establish the details.